connexcs/docs/docs/developers/scriptforge.md

 6. Set the **Timeout** to specify how long it will run before timing out
 6. The **Timeout Action** is entered manually and must be formatted as **`[sip response code] [sip response message]`**.
 6. Click **`Save`**.

+### Assign the script to other functions
+ScriptForge was initially designed to run from the routing-engine only, however it is available for the following scenarios:

+**Class 4 Routing (Termination) - (App or Script)**:

++ Navigate to Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: Routing :material-menu-right: [Your Route] :material-menu-right: ScriptForge

+**Class 4 Routing (Origination) - (App or Script)**:

++ Navigate to Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: DID :material-menu-right: [Your DID] :material-menu-right: ScriptForge

+**Class 5 Programmable Voice - (App only)**

+**Drivers - (App only)**:

++ Currently available for Alert & DID

 [s2]: /developers/img/176.png "s2"
 [s8]: /developers/img/183.png "s8"